endfront/LayJS/doc/contributing.markdown

 Normally hidden variables are denoted by prefixing the variable name with an "_".
 However given that we use "_" for demarcation in variable names within data structures, we shall instead use "$" as the prefix.

+**User API**

+For the LSON API including its methods and direct variable access, the above rules mentioned do not apply.
+Example `LSON.Level.states` is an array, albiet with the internal naming convention it should be `LSON.Level.stateS`.